Image

 Frequently Asked Questions

-When planning CNC lathe programs, the main questions tend to center on part fit, lead time, and how turning connects with the rest of your build.
-These FAQs outline the points that matter when shifting from prototypes or single runs to production-grade CNC lathe machining in San Diego, CA.
+If you’re planning CNC lathe workflows, the key questions usually involve part fit, lead time, and how turning ties into the rest of your build.
+These FAQs address the details that matter when moving from prototypes or one-off runs into production-grade CNC lathe machining in San Diego, CA.

 What types of parts are a good fit for CNC lathe machining in San Diego, CA?

-CNC lathes are ideal for rotationally symmetric parts that rely on accurate diameters and stable concentricity.
+CNC lathes excel when parts are rotationally symmetric and depend on consistent diameters and concentricity.
 Typical candidates include:

 • Shafts, pins, and bushings